 After CMS issues final approval, it will conduct periodic, post-go-live mini audits or other continuous monitoring activities as needed.
-If CMS identifies compliance issues after approval, CMS may immediately suspend the EDE Entity's EDE environment's connection to the EDE pathway until the Entity has addressed any identified compliance issues to CMS' satisfaction.
-If CMS identifies any compliance issues likely to affect a consumer's eligibility application or results, CMS may require the EDE Entity to contact consumers to collect the appropriate eligibility information and resubmit applications that may have been affected by the compliance issues.
+If CMS identifies compliance issues after approval, pursuant to 45 C.F.R. § 155.221(e), CMS may immediately suspend the EDE Entity's EDE environment's connection to the EDE pathway until the Entity has addressed any identified compliance issues to CMS' satisfaction.
+If CMS identifies any compliance issues likely to affect a consumer's eligibility application or results, CMS may require the EDE Entity to take further action necessary to remediate any issues affecting consumers as a result of the compliance issues.
 CMS may, at its discretion, conduct mini audits or other continuous monitoring activities following any post-approval changes (see Section XI, Processes for Changes to an Audited or Approved EDE Environment) in an EDE Entity's EDE environment.